glyden/Modified-WQS/README.md

 example.R applies method-functions.R to estimate weights and overall mixture effects in a simulated dataset.

-Simulations/ contains R scripts to run all simulation studies.
+Simulations/ contains R scripts to run our simulation studies (the Type I error simulation and Scenarios 1 through 3 in the paper).